kkumer/gepard/docs/source/quickstart.rst

    given data point, which includes information about hadronic structure,
    i. e., GPDs and electromagnetic form factors

-#. ``Fitter`` contains information on how to fit model to the set of
-   data points.

-This objects are classes (in the sense of object-oriented programming) and one actually works with particular instances of these objects.
+These objects are classes (in the sense of object-oriented programming) and one actually works with particular instances of these objects.
-If you don't have experience with OO programming paradigm, don't worry, examples below explain everything that you need to know.
+If you don't have experience with object-oriented programming paradigm, don't worry, examples below explain everything that you need to know.

 DataPoint